Hortant History, Family Crest & Coats of Arms

 Some of the family were found in Scotland in early times: "Pieres de Hortone of Edinburghshire who rendered homage in 1296 derived his name from one of the many places named Horton in England, perhaps from one of the three places of the name in Yorkshire."

-Important Dates for the Hortant family
+Early History of the Hortant family

 This web page shows only a small excerpt of our Hortant research.
 Another 235 words (17 lines of text) covering the years 1210, 1296, 1764, 1764, 1821, 1784, 1841, 1806, 1823, 1673, 1603, 1649, 1649, 1660, 1696, 1756 and 1714 are included under the topic Early Hortant History in all our PDF Extended History products and printed products wherever possible.